Skip to main navigation Skip to main content Skip to page footer

 Even when I later focused exclusively on TYPO3, I hesitated to switch blogs.

-So my blog continued to run on WordPress, even when I decided to switch my main website to TYPO3 as part of a rebranding in 2022.
+So my blog continued to run on WordPress, even when I decided to migrate my main website to TYPO3 as part of a rebranding in 2022.
 The blog ran in parallel on a subdomain.

-However, I was never completely satisfied with this solution.
+I was never completely satisfied with this solution.

 What is my current solution?